-Comparison of Alternatives: Reducing the recreational bag limit from 2 to 1 per person (Alternative 4) will not impact catches in the Mid-Atlantic except for Virginia where the reduction would be 10% based on 2007 catches (Table 2.21.1).
+Reducing the recreational bag limit from 2 to 1 per person (Alternative 3) will not impact catches in the Mid-Atlantic except for Virginia where the reduction would be 10% based on 2007 catches (Table 2.21.1).
 Catches, based on 2005-2009 data, would be reduced on average by 6% in Florida, 64% in Georgia, 16% in South Carolina, and 13% in North Carolina (Table 2.21.1).
-The bag limit reduction (Alternative 4) would help prevent the recreational ACL from being exceeded whereas Alternative 1 would not reduce catches and would likely result in the recreational ACL being met.
+The bag limit reduction (Alternative 3) would help prevent the recreational ACL from being exceeded, if the Council's Interim Control Rule is not accepted, whereas Alternative 1 would not reduce catches and would likely result in the recreational ACL being met.

 Table 2.21.1.
-Summary of percentage reduction in the cobia catch by reducing the bag limit from 2 to 1 per person per day.
+Summary of percentage reduction in the cobia catch by reducing the baglimit from 2 to 1 per person per day.